Eyevinn/ingest-application-framework/README.md

 #### `fileUploadedDelegate: Function`
 A callback function that should be injected when instantiating an upload module.
 The callback is run when the UploadModule has finished uploading the file to the associated transcoding service.

+Apart from implementing the public methods, we stongly encourage implementing all attributes as well, as we believe that they are necessary for well-functioning implementation of the IAF.

 ### `IafFileWatchModule`
 This interface is for IAF modules that watch an ingest destination for file additions.
 This could in theory be a local folder, a mounted NAS, or some cloud storage service (depending on the available SDK capabilities).
 It has one public method: